Are large language models superhuman chemists?: Results and Discussion

 \subsection{Benchmark corpus}

-To compile our benchmark corpus, we utilized a broad list of sources (see \Cref{sec:curation}), ranging from university exams to semi-automatically generated questions based on curated subsets of data in chemical databases.
-For quality assurance, all questions have been reviewed by at least one scientist in addition to the original curator and automated checks.
+To compile our benchmark corpus, we utilized a broad list of sources (see \Cref{sec:curation}), ranging from completely novel, manually crafted questions over university exams to semi-automatically generated questions based on curated subsets of data in chemical databases.
+For quality assurance, all questions have been reviewed by at least two scientists in addition to the original curator and automated checks.
+Importantly, our large pool of questions encompasses a wide range of topics and question types (\Cref{fig:corpus}).
+The topics range from general chemistry to more specialized fields such as inorganic, analytical or technical chemistry.
+We also classify the questions based on what skills are required to answer them.
+Here, we distinguish between questions that require knowledge, reasoning, calculation, intuition, or a combination of these.
+Moreover, the annotator also classifies the questions by difficulty to allow for a more nuanced evaluation of the models' capabilities.

-Importantly, our large pool of questions encompasses a wide range of topics.
-This can be seen, for example, in \Cref{fig:topic_barplot} in which we compare the number of questions in different subfields of the chemical sciences (see \Cref{sec:meth-topic} for details on how we assigned topics).
-The distribution of topics is also evident from \Cref{fig:question_diversity} in which we visualize the questions in a two-dimensional space using a \gls{pca} on the embeddings of the questions.
-In this representation, semantically similar questions are close to each other, and we color the points based on classification into 11 \unskip topics.
-It is clear that a focus of \chembench (by design) lies on safety-related aspects, which in \Cref{fig:question_diversity} appear as a large distinct clusters across the embedding space.